Xunius/Menotexport/README.md

 is now properly addressed in the new update: the exported PDFs, and their corresponding "file" entries in the exported .bib file now reflect the folder structure in Mendeley library (empty folders are omitted).

-You are allowed to create folders with same names in Mendeley, so long as they appear in different parent folders.
-In case you did do so, they will be labelled differently in the GUI version: e.g. "folder11", "folder1/folder11" and "folder2/folder11" are used to distinguish these three "folder11"s.
+You are allowed to create folders with same name in Mendeley, so long as they appear in different parent folders.
+In case you did do so, they will be labelled differently in the GUI version: e.g. "folderA", "folder1/folderA" and "folder2/folderA" are used to distinguish these three "folderA"s.

 Mendeley 1.16.1 introduces 7 more highlight colors, these are replicated in the exported PDFs.